LaraTunc/wcd-final-capstone/README.md

 - DOCKERHUB_TOKEN
 - KUBE_CONFIG_DATA

-To get your kube config data, please run: `code ~/.kube/config`
+Retrieve your kube config data by executing: `code ~/.kube/config`

-We are also going to create a IAm Role to engage with the eks cluster and create new deployments on push to main.
-For the go the the IAm dashboard on your AWS account and click on "Create new user".
-Choose a user name attach policies directly to it and choose Admin Role (this is not recommended on a production environment).

-Once the role is created create an access key for it.
+Additionally, we will set up an IAM Role to interface with the EKS cluster and facilitate new deployments triggered by pushes to the main branch.
+Navigate to the IAM dashboard in your AWS account and select "Create new user."
+Choose a username, directly attach policies (not recommended in a production environment), and proceed to generate an access key for this user.

 ![iamrole](./public/images/iamrole.png)

-Copy the key and the id to your Github secrets as well as follows:
+Once the role is established, copy both the key and ID to your GitHub secrets under the following labels:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY

-Finally we need to make sure this role is in the aws-auth ConfigMap because if not we won't have the proper rights.
+Finally, ensure this role is included in the aws-auth ConfigMap to grant the necessary permissions:

 ```sh
 $ eksctl create iamidentitymapping \